 Welcome to wesbernick.com.
-I’m Wes, and this is six words that sum me up pretty good.
+I’m Wes, and this is six words I live by.

 Time - I’m always on time.
 Edit.
 I’m actually always early.